 From the turn of the 20th century onwards, a number of networks sprung up where professional women could meet and support one another as well as progress the cause of equality for women in the workplace.
 These included:

 The Efficiency Club for Business and Professional Women.
-This was founded in May 1919 though the commonly-used short form of the title, the Efficiency Club, was rather confusing as ‘efficiency’ was a generally a hot topic and there was already a movement to set up ‘efficiency clubs’ for men.
-It was London based, with ‘monthly lecture socials’.
+This club originated in the advertising industry, as the Association of Advertising Women but in May 1919 it repositioned itself as a club for women in any profession and re-branded.
+It cast its net wide, welcoming ‘women proprietors and directors of business houses, industries and crafts; head of departments, managers, accredited representatives and responsible secretaries and business women; professional artists, illustrators, writers, musicians, educationists, editors, sub-editors, accountants, welfare organisers, Local Government Board, health officials etc.’ It was London based, with ‘attractive lectures and musical socials’.
 Individuals could apply and if accepted pay a subscription of a guinea.
-The honorary secretary was Mrs Lever.
-By November Lady Rhondda had been confirmed as President.
+The honorary secretary was Mrs Lever and by November 1919 Lady Rhondda had been confirmed as President.
 One of its key objectives was to get women accepted into the British Chambers of Commerce.
+Later presidents included Laura Annie Willson.

 The Women’s Provisional Club (WPC): This was launched at almost exactly the same time at the Soroptimists, on 8th February 1924.
 It was founded by Ethel Wood with Viscountess Rhondda as the first Chair.
 Its objectives were to: a) encourage an foster high ethical standards in business and the professions; b) encourage and foster the ideal of service as the basis for enterprise c) quicken an interest in public welfare and to co-operate with others in civic, social and industrial developments’.
 It had a similar set up to the Soroptimists, meeting fortnightly at various London restaurants.
 It was disbanded in 1984.